Destekçi Devletler ve Suriye Direnişi: Yabancı Etkinin Sınırları

 able to move from mere coordination towards a

-Although Jordan might
+full merger.24 Although Jordan might have feared

 that a more integrated Southern Front would